Deimvis/ReactionsStorage/docs/design_doc/design_versions/Design V1.md

 * (optionally) Arbitrary invariants using user-defined golang functions implementation: write function that receives (), and returns bool, put it into XXX package, write into configuration name of your function, it will be called using `reflect.ValueOf(functionName).MethodByName(functionName)`

+* Simulation
+  * Every user has feed of shuffled entities (posts)
+  * Every user sees 1 entity (1 post)
+  * Every turn each user chooses one of these actions:
+    * 9% scroll - see next entity (next post)
+    * 72% add reaction
+    * 18% remove reaction
+    * 1% go to the beginning of the list

 ### Entities

 * Reaction — entity with id and either unicode code or url to static image TODOxTODO